So you have decided to switch to Linux. Good decision! And if you chose to use Linux Mint, that’s even a better decision.

 Step 7: Follow the trivial instructions

 Technically, you have crossed the main hurdle if you reached this point successfully.
-Now you will be taken through a number of screens to select options like keyboard layout, login credentials etc. You don’t need to be a genius to figure out what to do here afterward.
-I have attached screenshots for reference purpose here.
+Now, you will be taken through a number of screens to select options like keyboard layout, login credentials etc. You don’t need to be a genius to figure out what to do here afterward.
+I have attached screenshots for reference purposes here.

 Once the installation is over, you will be presented with the option to keep trying live version or to restart the system.